Salaries

 Director level are professionally registered.

 The Engineering Council's Survey of Registered Engineers 2013 (from their most recent 2014 report) incorporates its latest salary survey of the Engineering Profession and identifies the following trends in Chartered Engineer (the highest professional engineering level) salaries.
-(Note the increases in recent years and that salaries will have increased significantly since 2013).
+(Note the increases in recent years and that salaries will have increased significantly since these 2013 figures).

 2007 | 2010 | 2013 | |